mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/charts.md

  for an explanation of the valid entry values.

 {:id="ChartData2D.DrawLineOfBestFit" class="method"} <i/> DrawLineOfBestFit(*xList*{:.list},*yList*{:.list})
-: Draws the line of best fit
+: Draws the line of best fit.

 {:id="ChartData2D.GetAllEntries" class="method returns list"} <i/> GetAllEntries()
 : Returns all entries of the data series.